 Summer Retreats: Monument Valley, AZ and Durango, CO

-Providing a fun and nurturing retreat for Gen7 youth to unwind, be adventurous and explore new places while building friendships across cultures
+Providing a fun and nurturing retreat for Gen7 youth to unwind, be in service and explore new places while building friendships across cultures

 Horse riding to gain certification with the Arapahoe County Mounted Patrol.
 Multiple training sessions focus on familiarizing the horses with different sights sounds and obstacles they may encounter when in crowds